Calf Muscles

 • Redness on the skin.

-In this case, you want to get in touch with your GP immediately.
+In this case, you want to contact your GP immediately.
 Massages are absolute contraindications.

 In conclusion, for a full calf or muscle recovery, we want to look in too some exercises.

-Remedial Massage, Myotherapy, and Thai Massage are all great ways to reduce pain and manage symptoms, but to actually heal a muscle, exercises are essential.
+Remedial Massage, Myotherapy, and Thai Massage are great ways to reduce pain and manage symptoms, but exercises are essential actually to heal a muscle.

 Indeed, when we talked about plantar fasciitis, those exercises are something that we can look at for calf strengthening.